Rigidity of the Torelli subgroup in $Out(F_N)$: Background

 An \emph{$(F_N,\calf)$-free factor} is a subgroup of $F_N$ that arises as a point stabilizer in some free splitting of $F_N$ relative to $\calf$.
 It is \emph{proper} if it is nontrivial, not conjugate to one of the subgroups of $\calf$, and not equal to $F_N$.

 An element $g\in F_N$ is \emph{$\calf$-peripheral} if it is contained in a subgroup of $F_N$ whose conjugacy class belongs to $\calf$.

 The \emph{free factor graph} $\FF(F_N,\calf)$ is the graph whose vertices are the $F_N$-equivariant homeomorphism classes of free splittings of $F_N$ relative to $\calf$, where two splittings are joined by an edge if they are compatible or share a common non-$\calf$-peripheral elliptic element.
+We refer the reader to \cite[Section~2.2.1]{GH1} for a comparison with other quasi-isometric models in the literature.
 By \cite{BF,HM,GH1}, the free factor graph $\FF(F_N,\calf)$ is hyperbolic.

 The following fact is of central importance in the present paper.
 It essentially relies on \cite[Proposition~5.1]{GH1}, together with the theorem of Handel--Mosher \cite[Theorem~3.1]{HM2} mentioned above.
 See \cite[Proposition~2.5]{HW}.